July 16, 2025 (7mo ago) — last updated February 26, 2026 (4d ago)

 • The Decision Scan: Picture Option A, scan your body for sensations, then do the same for Option B. Often one option will feel lighter or more settled.

 Physical health affects clarity too.
-The gut-brain connection shows how much our physical state influences mental signals and decision-making4.
+Research on the gut–brain connection shows how much our physical state influences mental signals and decision-making4.

 Use Reflective Journaling to Find Patterns